-Set up for Supta Virasana with support, or if too strong for you sit upright in Virasana and take the arms to Parvatasana and Garudasana
+Set up for Supta Virasana with support, or if too strong for you sit upright in Virasana and take the arms to Parvatasana and Garudasana.

-Move into Virasana forward
+Move into Virasana forward.

 Then go to Adho Mukha Svanasana with heels up the wall and then slide the heels down to the floor.
 Feel the difference in the leg action, first with heels up and then when you take the heels down.
 Notice the anchoring of the legs back towards the wall.

 Stay near the wall for Utkatasana, placing the feet hip-width apart and away from the wall, back sacrum to the wall.
-Hold that action when you bend the knees.
+Hold that action when you bend your knees.
 Feel how the lower abdomen and lower pelvis connect.

 Set up for Full Arm Balance, stepping up the wall first.
 Then go to the full pose or repeat walking up the wall.
 Hold the focus on the lower pelvis and lower abdomen connection here.

 Go to Utkatasana with only the tailbone to the wall, shoulder blades and back away from the wall, and thumbs to the wall behind you.

 Step away from the wall, and go to Utkatasana without support to feel the effects of the previous two times practised with wall support.

 Step the feet wide for Prasarita Padottanasana, concave spine and head down to or towards the floor.
 Keep the four corners of the feet to the floor and observe how this helps to anchor you from the legs.